OSVTAC/project-recommendations/CONTRIBUTE.md

 To do this you must be familiar with technologies like Git, GitHub, [Markdown][markdown], and using the command-line.
-If you are not familiar with these technologies, consult the [`README`](README.md) file for other ways of providing feedback to the committee.
+If you are not familiar with these technologies, consult the repository's [`README`](README.md) file for other ways of providing feedback to the committee.

 ## Repo Organization